EventStore/documentation/docs/getting-started/use-cases/polyglot-persistence-tutorial-2.md

    Appended sample data to KurrentDB
    ```

-3. Copy the URL printed in the terminal from last step.
+3. Copy the URL printed in the terminal from the last step.

 4. Open a new browser tab.

-5. In the address bar of the new tab, paste the URL to and navigate to it.
+5. In the address bar of the new tab, paste the URL and navigate to it.

 6. This will display the KurrentDB Admin UI.